radumarias/rencfs/README.md

 A basic example of how to use the encrypted file system is shown below

 ```
-rencfs --mount-point MOUNT_POINT --data-dir DATA_DIR
+rencfs mount --mount-point MOUNT_POINT --data-dir DATA_DIR --tmp-dir TMP_DIR

 ```
+- `MOUNT_POINT` act as a client, and mount FUSE at given path
-Where `MOUNT_POINT` is the directory where the encrypted file system will be mounted and `DATA_DIR` is the directory where the encrypted data will be stored.\
+- `DATA_DIR` where to store the encrypted data
+- `TMP_DIR` where keep temp data.
+This should be in a different directory than `DATA_DIR` as you don't want to sync this with the sync provider.
+But it needs to be on the same filesystem as the data-dir

 It will prompt you to enter a password to encrypt/decrypt the data.

 ### Change Password